Who we are

 By choosing to face those emotions long after the original events, she didn’t just build resilience—she uncovered a deep inner strength.
 That strength now anchors her life and her work.

-Drawing on a unique blend of real-world leadership, emotional clarity, and spiritual purpose, Temple created Walking With Wisdom—a transformative initiative offering workshops for First Nations female youth and women.
-Her workshops are not clinical or conventional.
-They are spacious, intuitive, and culturally safe environments where participants are invited to reflect, reconnect, and rise.
+Drawing on a unique blend of real-world leadership, emotional clarity, and spiritual purpose, Temple created Walking With Wisdom—a transformative initiative offering culturally safe, trauma-informed workshops.
+While her heart and focus are with First Nations female youth and women, she also welcomes non-Indigenous women and youth into her workshops, fostering inclusivity, reconciliation, and shared growth.

 Temple now offers the insights, tools, and emotional clarity she once sought for herself—to those ready to walk forward grounded in their own wisdom.